ros-navigation/docs.nav2.org/configuration/packages/configuring-loopback-sim.rst

   double         30.0
   ============== ==============

-  Description
+  Description:
     Maximum measurable distance from the scan in meters.
-Values beyond this are out of range
+Values beyond this are out of range.

 :scan_angle_min:

   ============== ==============
   Type           Default
   -------------- --------------
   double         -3.14
   ============== ==============

-  Description
+  Description:
     Starting angle of the scan in radians (leftmost angle)

 :scan_angle_max:

   ============== ==============
   Type           Default
   -------------- --------------
   double         3.14
   ============== ==============

-  Description
+  Description:
     Ending angle of the scan in radians (rightmost angle)

 :scan_angle_increment:

   ============== ==============
   Type           Default
   -------------- --------------
   double         0.0174
   ============== ==============

-  Description
+  Description:
     Angular resolution of the scan in radians (angle between consecutive measurements)

 :scan_use_inf:

   ============== ==============